Youtube Video on how to properly portion FTDI meals for The Camp Transformation Center 6 week challengers

 - Cardio (treadmill interval training, stair master, swimming, bike, elliptical, etc.)

 You have to want this.
 It will NEVER feel like a good time to start.
 For me weeks turned into months and then years past and I was just tired of being tired and unhappy.
 If you want results you need to understand that this is a lifestyle change which isn’t a quick fix, its a long term solution to a happier and healthier you.
 Everyone can always eat a little bit healthier and increase activity.
 Like I said in the beginning, this is a mental battle!
 Surround your self with positive people.
 Thats one of the biggest issues I had years ago.
-But now have have my fiancé, friends, swolemate, and family who I have involved from the beginning who help keep me accountable and cheer me on!
+But now have have my friends, those who I have met in the fitness industry, and family who I have involved from the beginning who help keep me accountable and cheer me on!

 I wish you the best of luck and success on your path to heath and fitness!